Let's Talk About It (book): Censorship

 Since its publishing in 2021, Let's Talk About It has been the subject of many attempts to ban the work in the United States from public libraries and schools.
-Activist groups have challenged the book, for being what they describe as pornographic or obscene content.
+Activist groups have challenged the book, for being what has been declared as pornographic or obscene content of minors.
 A challenge is a request to have a book removed from a library and precedes the banning or removing the book from library shelves.
 The book has also been challenged for its LGBTQIA+ content.
 The American Library Association included Let's Talk About It in its 'Top 10 Most Challenged Books of 2023'.
 According to the association, the book's inclusion in libraries was challenged 55 times in 2023.

 The conservative political organization Moms for Liberty campaigned against the inclusion of Let's Talk About It in public school libraries in Broward County, Florida, in 2023.
 Some challenges have resulted in the relocation of the book to the adult section of libraries.
 Activists have called for the defunding of libraries that carry the book.

 In April 2025, the Lukashenko regime added the book to the List of printed publications containing information messages and materials, the distribution of which could harm the national interests of Belarus.